oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 public class ConfigurationResource {
 ```

-Stop the current version of the program running, then re-start it which will use the updated versions of the code.
+- Stop the current version of the program running, then re-start it which will use the updated versions of the code.

-Let's just check the current value is 2 as we expect
+- Let's just check the current value is 2 as we expect
+  -  `curl -i -X GET http://localhost:8080/minimumChange`

 ```
 $ curl -i -X GET http://localhost:8080/minimumChange